PallavAg/claude-computer-use-macos/README.md

 **Note:** If you do not provide an instruction via the command line, the script will use the default instruction specified in `main.py`.
 You can edit `main.py` to change this default instruction.

+## Exiting the Script

+You can quit the script at any time by pressing `Ctrl+C` in the terminal.

 ## Running Tests

-To run the tests using `pytest`, follow these steps:
+This repository includes automated tests using `pytest`.
+To run the tests, follow these steps:

 1. **Install `pytest` if you haven't already:**